dotcypress/rpool/readme.md

 * `r` - RethinkDB reference
 * `dbOptions` - RethinkDB options
-  * `url`: 🔥 connection string.
+  * `url`: Connection string.
 If present will silentry rewrite connections options(host, port, etc.)
   * `host`: the host to connect to (default localhost).
   * `port`: the port to connect on (default 28015).
   * `db`: the default database (default test).